Candidate Statements

 Mia Osborne

 My name is Mia Osborne, and I proudly serve as the Senior Trainer for the Environmental Services Department at OHSU’s main campus.
-I have been with OHSU for two years, and in that time, I have experienced many “firsts” — including becoming a union member for the first time in my professional career.
+I have been with OHSU for two years, and during that time I’ve experienced many “firsts” — including becoming a union member for the first time in my professional career.

-Since joining AFSCME Local 328, I have taken every opportunity to actively support and strengthen our union.
-I became a steward, I assist in onboarding new members during EVS New Employee Orientation, and in late 2024, I was honored to be appointed as an At-Large Member of our Executive Board.
+Since joining AFSCME Local 328, I have actively worked to support and strengthen our union at every opportunity.
+I serve as a steward, assist with onboarding new members during EVS New Employee Orientation, and in late 2024, I was honored to be appointed as an At-Large Member of our Executive Board.

 If re-elected, I will continue to:

-Bring direct representation for Environmental Services and Support Services.
+Provide direct representation for Environmental Services and Support Services

-Advocate for equitable communication and representation for all departments.
+Advocate for equitable communication and representation across all departments

-Ensure that all members of Local 328 are heard, respected, and represented fairly.
+Ensure that every member of Local 328 is heard, respected, and represented fairly

-I am committed to working as part of a cohesive, transparent, and accountable board — one that serves all members with integrity and purpose.
+I am committed to continuing the work of a cohesive, accountable, and transparent board — one that builds on the foundation already laid and serves all members with integrity and purpose.

-Together, we can keep building a stronger union that represents every voice, every member.
+Together, we can keep moving forward and building a stronger union that represents every voice and every member.

 Michael Mantoan